hipe/tmx/kiss-rdb-doc/865-the-toml-adaptation-for-attributes.md

     - a key-value pair (always one line)
     - a blank line (always just a newline)
     - a comment line (for now always flush left)

+## Do you have a comment policy?

+We as a sofware simply cannot know exactly what a comment means to say.
+Or to put it less philosophically, it is _out of our scope_ to determine what comments mean; because after all, comments are these places in the code where the programmer gets this brief respite from talking to the machine.

+(In real life there are the interesting grey-area counterpoints to this assertion like javadoc and python docstrings and the rest (and all their interesting byproducts (like doctest!)) but we counter that, as these various facilities require the comment to follow simple markup rules, that this is not the kind of "deriving meaning" we mean.)

+As such, in order to involve all kinds of low-value document states, we maintain a provision about comments: When machine-editing a document, we never break an existing association between a comment line and an attribute line (or block, if it's a multi-line attribute).

+(And the eyes of the machine, they are associated if they are touching.)

+## The practical implications of our comment policy

+👉 Use comments when they make life easier but note that any attribute immediately above or below your comment lines (if no interceding lines) become not machine-editable.

+👉 To work around this issue (when it's an issue), just make sure there is at least one blank line between your block of comment lines and any above or below attribute lines.
+If you do _this_, in turn, write the comment without assuming what the value of the (any) attribute being referred to is.
+Like if you're talking about a particular value, include that value in the comment, so if the machine edits the attribute to be a different value, your comment still makes sense.